SparKLAW

 Deployed to your infrastructure.
 Your data stays yours.
 One founder live.
 Three more in build.

-The old barriers
+The old constraints

 • Coordination tax.
 Five calendars, five writing styles, a meeting to decide when to meet.